fedarko/sheepgut/README.md

 cd main-workflow/
 ./RUN-ME.sh

-# Run various sequence-level analyses
+# Run various read / sequence-level analyses
 cd ../inspect-seqs/
-./checkm.sh
+./read-stats.py # compute read length statistics
-./prodigal.py
+./checkm.sh     # Run CheckM on certain MAGs ./prodigal.py   # Run Prodigal on certain MAGs

 # Create figures for the paper
 # (Note that this won't run all of the notebooks, since some of them